Mentorship Program

 • The program is student-driven, so mentors are not expected to take the lead on setting up and/or preparing for meetings.
 Selected students should drive that process and work around your availability.

-• To volunteer your availability as a mentor, please complete the Volunteer Form.
+• To volunteer as a mentor, please contact Professor Yezer at [email protected].
 One of the program co-chairs will follow up with you to provide further information.

 • Please note: the goal is to create matches that are a good fit for both the student and the alumnus based on the student’s areas of interest and the mentor’s background.
 Because the pool of students varies each semester (in number and in area of career interest) not all alumni who volunteer end up being utilized as a mentor.